TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Experiments

 \section{Experiments}

+Due to page limits, the evaluation setup and audio modality results are provided in the supplementary material.
+In this section, we primarily present results on the visual modality.

-\jy{\textbf{Evaluation of Perception.}} \jy{We begin by assessing the perception dimension using the \texttt{<TFQ>} and \texttt{<MCQ>} subsets constructed on manipulated samples only, as summarized in~\cref{tab:perception}.
+\textbf{Evaluation of Perception.} We begin by assessing the perception ability using the \texttt{<TFQ>} and \texttt{<MCQ>} subsets constructed on manipulated samples only, as summarized in~\cref{tab:perception}.
 These two test sets target complementary aspects of perceptual capability: \texttt{<TFQ>} mainly probes whether a model can reliably verify the presence or absence of a single artifact or location cue, while \texttt{<MCQ>} requires selecting one or more correct options among several plausible candidates and an explicit “none of the above” choice, which reduces the chance of answering by relying solely on option priors.
-Across both settings, proprietary MLLMs (GPT-5, Gemini-2.5-Pro, and Claude-Sonnet-4.5) consistently outperform open-source systems, confirming a clear gap in low-level and mid-level DeepFake perception between closed and open models. }
+Across both settings, GPT-5 and Gemini 2.5-Pro generally outperform open-source systems, revealing a clear gap in low-level and mid-level DeepFake perception between closed and open models.

-\jy{A closer comparison between \texttt{<TFQ>} and \texttt{<MCQ>} reveals that these two formats stress different weaknesses.
-Claude-Sonnet-4.5, for example, achieves the strongest performance on \texttt{<MCQ>} but exhibits a noticeable drop on \texttt{<TFQ>}, suggesting that it can effectively exploit the richer contextual cues and answer structure in multi-choice questions, yet struggles more when forced to make isolated binary judgments without distractor options.
-In contrast, among open-source models, Qwen3-VL-30B, InternVL2-5-38B, and LLaVA-OV-72B achieve relatively balanced and competitive results across both \texttt{<TFQ>} and \texttt{<MCQ>}, indicating that stronger visual encoders and larger vision-language backbones do translate into better DeepFake perception, although their absolute accuracy still lags behind the best proprietary systems. }
+A closer comparison between \texttt{<TFQ>} and \texttt{<MCQ>} reveals that they stress different weaknesses.
+Claude Sonnet 4.5, for example, achieves the strongest performance on \texttt{<MCQ>} but exhibits a noticeable drop on \texttt{<TFQ>}, suggesting that it can effectively exploit the richer contextual cues and answer structure in multi-choice questions, yet struggles more when forced to make isolated binary judgments without distractor options.
+In contrast, Qwen3-VL-30B-Instruct and LLaVA-OV-72B achieve relatively balanced and competitive results across both subsets, indicating that stronger visual encoders and larger vision-language backbones do translate into better DeepFake perception, although their absolute accuracy lags behind the best system.

-\jy{Overall, these results reveal a clear performance gap between proprietary and open-source MLLMs on both \texttt{<TFQ>} and \texttt{<MCQ>}, and show that robust DeepFake perception is still far from solved.
-Even the strongest systems only moderately outperform random guessing in several settings, indicating substantial headroom for improvement.
-To pinpoint where current MLLMs actually struggle, we analyze performance across individual artifact types in~\cref{sec:discussion} (RQ1).}
+Overall, these results reveal a clear performance gap between proprietary and open-source MLLMs on both \texttt{<TFQ>} and \texttt{<MCQ>}, and show that robust DeepFake perception is still far from solved.
+Even the strongest systems only moderately outperform random choice in several settings, indicating substantial headroom for improvement.
+To pinpoint where current MLLMs actually struggle, we analyze performance across individual artifact types in~\cref{sec:discussion} (RQ1).